jamonserrano/plumber-sass/README.md

 $plumber-leadings-from-baseline: true;
 ```

-## Important considerations
+## Considerations

 ### Precision
 Due to SASS's precision, rounding, and browser text engines it's entirely possible that the rendered text will not sit _exactly_ on the baseline.
-This does not corrupt the grid as the different heights set on a given element always add up to a whole gridline.
+This does not corrupt the grid as the different heights always add up to a whole gridline.
 Following these guidelines will get you closer to pixel perfection:

 * Define grid height in pixels, or as a multiple of the base font height (e.g. 16px or 1rem).
 * Use an even grid height (e.g. 8px).
 * Use a grid height with many divisors (e.g. 12px).
 * Use font sizes that produce whole numbers when multiplied with the grid height.

-The best practice seems to be to use a grid that has half of the height of the normal font-size (e.g. setting paragraphs in 16px and the grid height to 8px).

-> The font-specific `$baseline` is not set in stone.
-If all else fails, feel free to tinker with it until you get acceptable results.
+> Setting a base font size to 2 grid heights eliminates most inaccuracies.

 ### Varying baseline among fonts in the same family
 Although some weights or styles in the same family can sit on different baselines, it's generally fine to use the one for the regular font.
 If pixel perfection is important, define individual baselines for each font.